Note to Self on

 investing in ideas rather than products and can use penalties to reduce

-external costs such as pollution.
-Patents and intellectual property often give
+external costs such as pollution or crime.
+Patents and intellectual property

-the full benefit for decades to the first discoverer even if another would have
+often give the full benefit for decades to the first discoverer even if another

-invented the same thing a little later.
-Your math should consider if and when
+would have invented the same thing a little later.
+Your math should consider if

-someone else will do that good deed if you choose not to.
-You should only take
+and when someone else will do that good deed if you choose not to.
+You should

-credit for the happy people-years that your actions cause minus the happy
+only take credit for the happy people-years that your actions cause minus the

-people-years that would have resulted later if those people had to wait for a
+happy people-years that would have resulted later if those people had to wait

-second nice person to come along.
-For example, Thomas Edison got credit for
+for a second nice person to come along.
+For example, Thomas Edison got credit

-inventing the light bulb in 1880, but we would have just as much light today if
+for inventing the light bulb in 1880, but we would have just as much light today

 The